Houston Rockets: 2002–2004: Early years with Yao and Francis

-2004–2009: McGrady and Ming duo
+2004–2009: The Yao–McGrady duo

 Houston acquired Tracy McGrady in 2004.

 In the off-season, Houston saw major changes in the roster as the Rockets acquired Tracy McGrady in a seven-player deal with the Orlando Magic Including three time Rockets All-Star Steve Francis.
-The scoring champion McGrady and the strong rebounder Yao formed a well-regarded pair that helped the Rockets win 22 consecutive games in the 2007–08 season, which was at the time the 3rd longest winning streak in NBA history.
+McGrady and Yao Ming formed a well-regarded pair that helped the Rockets win 22 consecutive games in the 2007–08 season, which was at the time the third longest winning streak in NBA history.
 Still, the duo was plagued with injuries – of the 463 regular season games for which they were teammates, Yao missed 146 and McGrady 160 – and did not win any playoff series, despite gathering leads over the Dallas Mavericks in 2005 and the Jazz in 2007.
 Despite this, Yao was selected to carry his home country's Five-star Red Flag at the Summer Olympics opening ceremony held at home in 2008.
 After the 2007 elimination, Van Gundy was fired, and the Rockets hired Rick Adelman to replace him.

 For the 2008–09 season, the Rockets signed forward Ron Artest.
 While McGrady wound up playing only half the games before enduring a season-ending microfracture surgery, the Rockets ended the season 53–29, enough for the Western Conference's fifth seed.
 During the playoffs, the Rockets beat the Portland Trail Blazers four games to two, winning their first playoff round since 1997.
 During the series, Dikembe Mutombo injured his knee, which forced him to retire after 18 seasons in the NBA.
-However, the second round against the Lakers had the Rockets losing 4–3 and Yao Ming suffering yet another season-ending injury, this time a hairline fracture in his left foot.
+However, the second round against the Lakers had the Rockets losing 4–3 and Yao suffering yet another season-ending injury, this time a hairline fracture in his left foot.

 2009–2012: Competitive rebuilding

 During the 2009–10 season, the Rockets saw the departures of Artest in the off-season and McGrady, Joey Dorsey and Carl Landry during mid-season trades.
-Despite great play by Kevin Martin, who arrived from the Kings, and Aaron Brooks, who would eventually be chosen as the Most Improved Player of the season, the Rockets could not make it to the playoffs, finishing 42–40, 3rd in the Southwest Division.
+Despite great play by Kevin Martin, who arrived from the Kings, and Aaron Brooks, who would eventually be chosen as the Most Improved Player of the season, the Rockets could not make it to the playoffs, finishing 42–40, third in the Southwest Division.
 At that time, the Rockets set an NBA record for best record by a team with no All-Stars.
 The Rockets would also finish ninth in the Western Conference for the following two seasons, with Yao Ming getting a season-ending injury seven games into the 2010–11 season and deciding to retire during the 2011 off-season.
 Said off-season, which saw the NBA going through a lockout, had Adelman dismissed, and general manager Daryl Morey deciding to start a revamp of the Rockets based on advanced statistical analytics (similar to sabermetrics in baseball) in player acquisitions and style of play.
 Kevin McHale was named head coach, and the roster saw significant changes.